catmunch/web/_posts/2021-11-01-hackergame2021-writeup-part-1.md

 ## 去吧！追寻自由的电波

-Task provides a pretty fast & high pitch voice file, and informs us it uses a method in radiotelephone field to distinguish similar pronunciation of letters.
+Task provides a pretty fast & high pitch voice file, and informs us it uses a method in radiotelephone field to distinguish similar pronunciations of letters.

 First, we should search for that method, just google like "how to say letters in radiotelephone", then we'll find [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).
 So the voice will basically contain some English words.